For more information:Email Us

-The GRASP orientation workshop will be held virtually this fall.
-The workshop will be broken down into three, 2-3 hour, remote learning sessions.
+The GRASP orientation workshop will be held virtually via Zoom this fall.
+The workshop will be broken down into three, two to three hour, remote learning sessions.

-Following the fall sessions, there will be a required four-part grant writing module in the spring of 2022.
-The module will be broken down into four, 2-3 hour, remote learning sessions.
+Following the fall sessions, there will be a required four-part grant writing module in the spring of 2024.
+The module will be broken down into four, two to three hour, remote learning sessions via Zoom.

 - Participate in a three-part orientation workshop and four-part grant writing module (see session dates for more details).

-- Submit a monthly online work plan throughout the duration of one’s K grant (average time spent updating tool: two hours per month).
+- Utilize a monthly online work plan throughout the duration of one’s K grant (average time spent updating tool: one hour per month).

 - Participate in specific aims page review workshops (average duration: three hours) and networking sessions (average duration: three hours), as desired and relevant.

 - Meet with the program committee for one-on-one support (average meeting: one hour), as desired and relevant.

 Grant-funded junior investigators aiming to improve their chances of obtaining independent research funding with the use of project management tools and long-term grant-writing guidance.